 7. What approvals or notifications are required to prescribe Cannabinoid Drugs?

 Please see Question 19 below for information regarding the prescription of medicinal cannabis.

 8. Which organizations are authorized to sell/distribute Cannabinoid Drugs available?

 In principle, none.
-Some derivatives from cannabis for medicinal use may be distributed under the Program (as defined below in Question 12 below and further explained at Question 18).
+Some cannabis derivatives may be distributed, for medicinal use, under the Program (as defined below in Question 12 and further explained in Question 18 of this chapter).